How to spot an LGBTQ+ inclusive wedding vendor

 They advertise in LGBTQ+ publications

 Vendors who advertise in LGBTQ+ publications are actively looking to work with LGBTQ+ couples.
 Of course, you want to make sure that their excitement to work with you is genuine and not simply to check a box to show that they are inclusive.
-But if they advertise in these publications and also do some of the other things on this list, you know they are the real deal.
+But if they advertise in Equally Wed and other LGBTQ+ wedding magazines, and also do some of the other things on this list, it goes a long way to establishing trust.

 They are certified Equally Wed pros